-To maximize the ability to recover demographically sustainable and evolutionary resilient populations, the following should occur prior to implementation of translocations: (1) estimate the genetic and demographic status of the populations to reinforce; (2) carefully select appropriate target sites and source populations for translocation; (3) design appropriate plant propagation protocols; and (4) carefully prepare the transplantation in the field (Menges 2008; IUCN/SSC 2013; Basey et al. 2015; Godefroid et al. 2016; Ottewell et al. 2016; Maschinski & Albrecht 2017; Commander et al. 2018).
-Based on these prior evaluations, it is important that the recovery plan first determines what are the goals of the translocation: restoration of demographically viable populations, genetic restoration / rescue of genetically depauperate / inbred populations and/or creation of additional populations (Weeks et al. 2011).
-Furthermore, to assess whether the targeted goals are achieved, the recovery plan must select appropriate success criteria, i.e. measurable population parameters that estimate whether translocation improves long-term population viability (Menges 2008).
+To maximize the ability to recover demographically sustainable and evolutionary resilient populations, the following should occur prior to implementation of translocations: estimate the genetic and demographic status of the populations to reinforce; carefully select appropriate target sites and source populations for translocation; design appropriate plant propagation protocols; and carefully prepare the transplantation site (Menges 2008; IUCN/SSC 2013; Basey et al. 2015; Godefroid et al. 2016; Ottewell et al. 2016; Maschinski & Albrecht 2017; Commander et al. 2018).
+Based on prior evaluations (cited in the previous sentence), it is important that recovery planners first determine what the goals of the translocation are: restoration of demographically viable populations; genetic restoration or rescue of genetically depauperate or inbred populations; or creation of additional populations (Weeks et al. 2011).
+Furthermore, to assess whether the targeted goals are achieved, planners must select appropriate success criteria (i.e., measurable population parameters that estimate whether translocation improves long-term population viability [Menges 2008]).
 After the translocation, it is necessary to implement follow-up demographic and genetic monitoring to evaluate these success criteria.
-We also need to identify the causes of failure to adjust management responses (Schwartz et al. 2007; Menges 2008; Godefroid & Van Rossum 2018).
+The causes of failure also need to be identified so that management responses can be adjusted (Schwartz et al. 2007; Menges 2008; Godefroid & Van Rossum 2018).

-Demographic monitoring is very useful to assess population growth by recruitment, plant survival and reproductive success (Godefroid et al. 2011; Commander et al. 2018; Albrecht et al. 2019; Fenu et al. 2019).
-However, it cannot give insights into the evolutionary potential of translocated populations nor into the detailed reproductive processes occurring after translocation, which are key determinants of the success or failure of the translocation (Schwartz et al. 2007; Van Rossum et al. 2020).
-For instance, genetic monitoring allows quantifying gene flow, the degree of admixture between local and introduced gene pools, and inbreeding or outbreeding depression.
-Moreover, many perennial plant species can also propagate asexually, so that population census size may increase while genotypic diversity remains low or decays (Menges 2008; Becheler et al. 2017; Van Rossum & Raspé 2018).
-Recruitment from sexual reproduction, an important indicator of translocation success (Menges 2008; Albrecht et al. 2019), can be distinguished from clonal propagation using molecular markers (Peakall & Smouse 2006), not by demographic measures.
+Demographic monitoring is very useful for assessing population growth based on recruitment, plant survival, and reproductive success (Godefroid et al. 2011; Commander et al. 2018; Albrecht et al. 2019; Fenu et al. 2019).
+However, it cannot provide insights into the evolutionary potential of translocated populations or the detailed reproductive processes occurring after translocation, which are key determinants of the success or failure of the translocation (Schwartz et al. 2007; Van Rossum et al. 2020).
+For instance, genetic monitoring allows quantification of gene flow, degree of admixture between local and introduced gene pools, and inbreeding or outbreeding depression.
+Moreover, many perennial plant species can also propagate asexually, so population census size may increase while genotypic diversity remains low or decays (Menges 2008; Becheler et al. 2017; Van Rossum & Raspé 2018).
+Recruitment from sexual reproduction, an important indicator of translocation success (Menges 2008; Albrecht et al. 2019), can be distinguished from clonal propagation with molecular markers (Peakall & Smouse 2006), but not by demographic measures.
 Therefore, genetic monitoring is an important tool for evaluating translocated population sustainability.